 How is Progeria Diagnosed?

-Now that the gene mutation has been identified, The Progeria Research Foundation has created a Diagnostics Testing Program.
+Because we understand the location of the gene mutation, PRF was able to establish a Diagnostics Testing Program.
 We can now look at the specific genetic change, or mutation, in the Progeria gene that leads to HGPS.
 After an initial clinical evaluation (looking at the child’s appearance and medical records), a sample of the child’s blood will be tested for the Progeria gene.
 For the first time ever, there is a definitive, scientific way to diagnose the children.
 This will lead to more accurate and earlier diagnoses so that the children can receive proper care.